Launch status check

 A launch status check, also known as a "go/no go poll" and several other terms, occurs at the beginning of an American spaceflight mission in which flight controllers monitoring various systems are queried for operation and readiness status before a launch can proceed.
 For Space Shuttle missions, in the firing room at the Launch Control Center, the NASA Test Director (NTD) performed this check via a voice communications link with other NASA personnel.
 The NTD was the leader of the shuttle test team responsible for directing and integrating all flight crew, orbiter, external tank/solid rocket booster and ground support testing in the shuttle launch countdown.
-The NTD was also responsible for the safety of all personnel inside the pad after external tank loading, including the flight crew, about 10 go/no go reports.
-He reported to the Launch Director, who has another about 5 go/no go reports.
-The Launch director declares if a mission is go for launch.
+The NTD was also responsible for the safety of all personnel inside the pad after external tank loading, including the flight crew, and received around ten go/no go reports.
+The NTD reported to the Launch Director, who received a further five.
+The Launch Director declares whether a mission is go for launch.